abishdangol/corelocation/README.md

 #CoreLocationApp
-This app I am learning about core location from various tutorials and implementing them.
+In this app I will learn about core location from various tutorials and implement them.